has been donated towards the cost of my adoption!

 Isabella has such a delicate face with the most beautiful lips.
 She loves to be clean and will cry to remind her caretaker when she goes to the bathroom and needs her diaper changed.
 After she is changed, she stops crying immediately.
 Isabella is always moving her eyes; it seems she may have some light perception.
 She has some hearing loss because of her atresia, but she can hear.
 By four months of age, Isabella was visually following the light, responding to loud sounds, and babbling.
 Isabella has rehabilitation training three times a week and is very cooperative.
 At the time her file was prepared, she was sitting and rolling over independently.
 She will laugh loudly and happily when called by her caretaker.
 Isabella loves to be cuddled and teased by her caretakers too.
 Her favorite toys are dolls.
 She is said to be a good eater and sleeper as well.
 Isabella is getting wonderful care while she waits for a family!

 Malachi enjoys playing independently as well as in groups of his peers.
 His favorite activities revolve around music, including learning new songs and playing the piano.
 Malachi has an ear for notes and can listen to a song and figure out the melody on the piano, without any instruction.
-Within a few days of starting on the piano he had figured out to play “Happy Birthday” and “Jingle Bells” just by listening to the songs.
+Within a few days of starting on the piano he had figured out how to play “Happy Birthday” and “Jingle Bells” just by listening to the songs.
 He has expressed interest in piano lessons as well as learning other instruments.
+He plays around on the xylophone and ukelele and watches tutorials on YouTube to learn to play.
+At the end of 2022 he began learning to play the ukelele at school, and he performed the song Count On Me at a school sports day concert.
+He beamed with pride as everyone applauded for him.

 UPDATE July 2020: Georgie has been making steady progress in his language skills.
 Lately, he has begun to make requests on his own or make jokes in conversations with his teachers, caregivers, and house mom.
 Georgie’s favorite little joke right now is to reply “JUICE” to each and every question asked of him.
 He erupts into giggles and repeats the word over and over until tickles and exclamations prompt him to give the real answer that we were looking for.
 We recently celebrated Georgie’s 6th birthday, and when asked what he wanted to do for his party he answered without hesitation: “DANCE PARTY!”
 Georgie can count to 10 and is learning his first braille characters!